Generic Name: ranibizumab (RA-ni-BIZ-ue-mab)

 Lucentis is handled and stored by a health care provider.
-Keep Lucentis out of the reach of children and away from pets.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Lucentis, please talk with your doctor, pharmacist, or other health care provider.

 - Lucentis is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.